milonmaze/privacy-terms-observatory/merchantservices.chase.com/online-privacy-policy.md

 (Opens Overlay)
 .
 Another way to opt out of OBA is by clicking on the Advertising Options Icon featured on certain Chase ads on third-party websites.
 When clicked it (i) describes the collection and uses of data gathered at the relevant third-party website and (ii) provides a way for you to opt out of data collection and use by the third parties listed for the purposes of OBA.
 If you choose to opt out, our service provider will communicate your opt out election to the relevant third-party advertising partners and a cookie will be placed on your browser indicating your decision to opt out.

 Bear in mind that because cookies are stored by your browser, if you use different browsers on your computer, or multiple computers and devices that have browsers and you do not wish to have cookies collect information for OBA purposes, you will need to opt out of OBA from each browser on each of the computers and devices that you use.
-Please note that even if you opt out of OBA, you may still receive advertisements from us; they just won’t be customized based on your web-browsing activities on third-party websites.
+Please note that even if you opt out of OBA, you may still receive advertisements from us; however, they won’t be customized based on your web-browsing activities on third-party websites.

 Linking to Third-Party Websites